Napoleon's Greatest Military Victories and Defeats: A Tale of Genius and Overreach

 Casualties & Losses: 410,000 (210,000 Dead – 150,000 Wounded – 50,000 Deserted)

-The Russian Campaign of 1812, orchestrated by Napoleon Bonaparte, is one of history’s most catastrophic military expeditions.
-Rather than a single battle, it was a prolonged campaign that ended in a disastrous retreat from Moscow.
-This campaign is often cited as a classic example of the perils of overextension in warfare and marked a significant turning point in the Napoleonic Wars.
+The Russian Campaign of 1812, also known as the French invasion of Russia, was led by Napoleon Bonaparte and is considered one of the most disastrous military campaigns in history.
+It was not a single battle but a long campaign that ended in a humiliating retreat from Moscow.
+The campaign is considered a classic example of the dangers of overextension in warfare and marked a turning point in the Napoleonic Wars.

 Prelude to the Campaign

-The campaign’s genesis lay in the complex and strained relations between Napoleonic France and Tsarist Russia.
-Napoleon decided to invade Russia to enforce the Continental System — an economic blockade against Britain — and to expand his empire further.
-He believed a quick victory would compel Tsar Alexander I to adhere to his demands.
-In June 1812, Napoleon’s Grande Armée, one of the largest ever assembled, crossed the Niemen River into Russian territory, initiating the campaign.
+The origins of the campaign lie in the troubled relations between Napoleonic France and Tsarist Russia.
+Napoleon resolved to invade Russia to tighten his hold on the Continental System (a trade blockade of Britain) and further extend his empire.
+Hoping for a swift victory, he expected Tsar Alexander I to be quickly forced to submit to his demands.
+In June 1812, Napoleon’s Grande Armée, which had swelled to become one of the largest military forces ever assembled, crossed the Niemen River and entered Russian territory, thus beginning the campaign.

 The Russian Terrain and Its Challenges